-The intrinsic value of all outstanding options as of December 31, 2018 was \$ million based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus.
+The intrinsic value of all outstanding options as of March 31, 2019 was \$66.0 million based on the initial public offering price of \$18.00 per share.

 Emerging growth company and smaller reporting company status

 We are an "emerging growth company," as defined in the Jumpstart our Business Startups Act of 2012, or the JOBS Act.
 Under the JOBS Act, emerging growth companies can delay adopting new or revised accounting standards issued subsequent to the enactment of the JOBS Act until such time as those standards apply to private companies.